-The other popular exercise option, particularly for Australian Shepherds, is to take them on a jog or run.
-As a result of their breed, Aussies are built to run around on and off throughout the day while performing herding tasks.
+Another popular exercise option is to take your Australian Shepherd on a jog or run.
+Aussies are built to run around on and off throughout the day while performing herding tasks.
 This makes them excellent running partners that can keep up with you for miles.

 If you don’t have the time for a 30+ minute walk, then a quick, intensive 15–20-minute run is a fantastic alternative.
 Of course, while Australian Shepherds are athletically built to run long distances, you shouldn’t start with 10+ mile runs.

 You should also take intermittent breaks throughout longer runs so your Aussie can catch their breath.
 Contrary to belief, herding dogs don’t run full-out all day long while they’re working.
-Instead, their day is filled with breaks where they walk or lay down and observe with intermittent bursts of running.
+Instead, their day is filled with breaks where they walk or lay down and observe the herd.

 When they are in prime health and have safely worked up to the distance, an Aussie can run between three to six miles at a time.
 You should carefully manage your pace, add breaks, and ensure your Aussie has access to water.